data-mie/dbt-cloud-cli/README.md

 ## dbt-cloud job export

-This command exports a dbt Cloud job as JSON to a file and can be used in conjunction with ´dbt-cloud job import´ to copy jobs between dbt Cloud projects.
+This command exports a dbt Cloud job as JSON to a file and can be used in conjunction with [dbt-cloud job import](#dbt-cloud-job-import) to copy jobs between dbt Cloud projects.

 ### Usage